golkelj/data-science-fundamentals/nn.md

 # note tensorflow is only used to load the data in
 ```

-With the images current in a 28 by 28 sized 2d array we need to flattended to a 1d array sized 784 by 1 in order for the fully contected layers of the NN to be processed as input features
+With the images current in a 28 by 28-sized 2d array, we need to flatten it to a 1D array sized 784 by 1 for the fully connected layers of the NN to be processed as input features

 ```python
 x_train_flat = x_train.reshape(-1, 28*28).astype(np.float32) / 255.0
 ```

-The matrix is then split into the training data and the test data and then transposed as the feature vectors are the rows and the columns themself are the features (The image).
+The matrix is then split into training data and test data, and subsequently transposed, where the feature vectors are the rows and the columns themselves are the features (the image).

 ```python
 df = pd.DataFrame(x_train_flat)